Mareike Miller

-Mareike Miller (née Adermann; born 3 August 1990) is a 4.5 point wheelchair basketball player, who played for the University of Wisconsin-Whitewater in the United States.
+Mareike Miller (née Adermann; born 3 August 1990) is a wheelchair basketball player, who played for the University of Wisconsin-Whitewater in the United States.
 She also plays for the German national team, with which she won two European titles, was runner-up at 2010 and 2014 World Championships, won a gold medal at the 2012 Summer Paralympics in London and won a silver medal at the Rio 2016 Paralympics in Rio de Janeiro.
 President Joachim Gauck awarded the team Germany's highest sporting honour, the Silbernes Lorbeerblatt (Silver Laurel Leaf), twice (2012 and 2016).
+Miller is part of the LGBTQ+ community.